Forced Turnover: Evaluating Pressing Effectiveness in Soccer

 Soccer is a highly tactical sport where defensive tactics not only prevent the opposing team from scoring but can create immediate attacking opportunities.
 Pressing, a defensive tactic where opposing players apply coordinated pressure on the offensive ball carrier to force turnovers, has been at the core of elite teams like Liverpool under Jürgen Klopp and Manchester City under Pep Guardiola (commonly known as “gegenpressing”).
 They have shown that effective pressing can turn defense into goal-scoring opportunities within seconds.

-This study centers around the question: Can the effectiveness of a press in soccer be predicted using factors such as spatial context, pressing dynamics, game context, and situational factors?
+This study centers around the question: Can the effectiveness of a press in soccer be predicted using spatial context, pressing dynamics, game context, and situational factors?
 We have defined our measure of effectiveness as forcing a turnover within 5 seconds of pressing initiation.

 Data